john-cd/rust_howto/tools/src/bin/crate_indices/README.md

 You can merge with the existing table in `crates_by_category.md` using `sort -u temp.md > temp2.md`

-## Alpahabetical list of crates used in the book
+## Alphabetical list of crates used in the book

+To generate the alphabetical index of crates, update `crates.txt` then use

 ```sh
 cat ./tools/src/bin/crate_indices/crates.txt | just crate_indices a > crates_alphabetical.md